maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 <br><br>

 <h2 id="app">Approach</h2>
 The following presents the socially aware multiagent collision avoidance with deep RL algorithm(SA-CADRL).
-We first describe a strategy for shaping framework, and then generalize the method to multiagent scenarios. <br><br>
+We first describe a strategy for shaping framework and then generalize the method to multiagent scenarios. <br><br>

 💡 [inducing social norms] <br>
 There are multiple causes for the problem.